enahwe/KafkaGust/README.md

 * Each file suffixed by `-template.txt` contains the structure of messages to send, enriched with variables
 * Each file suffixed by `-keys.txt` contains a list of keys that it's possible to use as Kafka keys to load-balance the messages (see the ***msgKeyDef*** argument)
 * Each file suffixed by `-content.txt` contains the raw text to add in your messages, in addition to the variables
-* You can create your owns models by inserting inside your templates the variables you want
+* You can create your own model by inserting inside the template file the variables you want

 ### Global variables (same for all messages)
 * ${CAMPAIGN_NAME} : The ***campaignName*** parameter